hacs/documentation/documentation/publish/include.md

 ## After Submitting

 HACS contains a significant amount of repos, with new repositories added almost daily.
 Check the [backlog](https://github.com/hacs/default/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-asc+draft%3Afalse) before querying your PR.
-Updating your PR will drop it to the bottom of the list.